Spelling Made Logical by 100 Spelling Rules

 • The “s” sounds like its letter name in sit but not in rose, is, mission, vision, etc.

-• The “y” sounds like its letter name in yes but not in by, happy, day, boy, and gym.
+• The “y” sounds like its letter name in yes but not in by, happy, day, boy, gym, and martyr.

 • The “c” sounds like its letter name in cell but not in club, social, cute, and soccer.

-Phonics → Poor Spelling → Dyslexia: The inconsistency in the way we spell phonics in words causes spelling difficulties, and spelling difficulties cause hurrying and then dyslexia in spelling and in writing letters in reverse.
-Dyslexia in spelling and in writing letters in reverse is caused by speed-reading before learning to spell words; however, dyslexia ends after learning to spell and after slowing down to write words slowly.
+Inconsistency in Phonics → Poor Spelling → Dyslexia: Without spelling rules, the inconsistency in the way we spell phonics in words causes spelling difficulties among logical learners.
+Spelling difficulties cause hurrying an reversing letters.
+Precisely, dyslexia in spelling and in writing letters in reverse is caused by speed-reading before learning to spell words.
+However, dyslexia can end after learning to spell and after slowing down to write words slowly.

 10 Comprehensive Phonics-based Spelling Books